NavnathVarade/CPP-And-C-Projects/Library-Management-System/README.md

 # Library Management System

-Library Management System is a simple console-based application that allows users to manage a library's book inventory.
-It utilizes Object-Oriented Programming (OOP) concepts such as classes and objects to organize and manipulate book data.
+This is a simple Library Management System implemented in C++.
+The system allows users to perform basic operations such as adding books, deleting books, editing book details, searching for a book, viewing all books, and quitting the system.
+The data is stored in a file (library_data.txt) to persist across different program runs.

 ## Table of Contents